+The mornings of all eight Thursdays are dedicated to a GRE prep course, with pre- and posttests in Weeks 1 and 8, respectively, and two training sessions each on reading, writing, and mathematics, respectively.
 During the afternoons of Thursdays of Weeks 1 and 2 starts the research component of the program.
-A total of 8 scientists from various areas outside of mathematics and statistics spend an afternoon and evening in the program, formally presenting their problem in a 30-minute talk including questions (Figure 1) and discussion and informally being available in the break (Figure 2) and over dinner.
+Scientists from various areas outside of mathematics and statistics spend an afternoon and evening in the program, formally presenting their problem in a 30-minute talk including questions (Figure 1) and discussion and informally being available in the break (Figure 2) and over dinner.
 The teams have ample opportunity to make contact with these clients and clarify their problems.
 Additionally, the dinners with these scientists from industry, government agencies, and other departments in attendance kicks off the professional development program by having them talk about their careers and key choices they made.
 This gives the students a well-rounded impression of the clients as people (useful for future interaction with them!) and of possible career choices in general.
-The presentations by the potential clients are included in Phase I, since no project work takes place until the project is selected by each team.
-Week 3 is a transition period for this: Typically, more discussion and tentative initial research is necessary to help each team with its project choice; by continuing the educational component at this time, there is no wasted time in the program.